What is Prime Cost in a Restaurant?

 What are Prime Costs blog header

-As a restaurant owner or manager you may have asked yourself, “What are prime costs?”
-If so, you’re not alone.
-Prime costs are all expenses directly related to the production of a good or service.
-That said, keep in mind that prime costs do not account for indirect costs.
+Prime costs are all expenses directly related to producing a good or service.
+Think of them as direct production costs because prime costs do not account for indirect costs.
 These costs must also be considered when accounting for restaurant costs.
 Indirect costs are business expenses not directly related to the production of your product or service.

 Examples of direct costs versus indirect costs